 Most insurance plans include some drug coverage.
 However, co-pays add up.
 Some people choose to get their medicines from mail-order pharmacies.
 Mail-order pharmacies can have benefits like lower co-pays and home delivery of medications.
 However, it is important to realize that mail-order pharmacies -- like local pharmacies -- can make mistakes.
 When they do, it can take a few days for the correction to be made.
 You may want to speak to your insurance carrier and your health care provider about using a mail-order pharmacy to see if it is a good option for you.

-The Affordable Care Act (ACA) was signed into law by President Obama in 2010.
-The ACA provides for several changes that can dramatically improve the health of people living with HIV (HIV+) by increasing their access to health care.
-For example, it stops insurers from denying coverage to those with pre-existing conditions (like HIV or pregnancy) and stops insurers from putting lifetime or annual spending limits on insurance benefits, which often affect those living with long-term conditions like HIV.
+The Affordable Care Act (ACA) was signed into law by then-president Obama in 2010.
+The ACA provides for several changes that can dramatically improve the health of people living with HIV by increasing their access to health care.
+For example, it stops insurers from denying coverage to those with pre-existing conditions (such as HIV or pregnancy) and stops insurers from putting lifetime or annual spending limits on insurance benefits, which often affect those living with long-term conditions like HIV.
 The ACA has also increased women's coverage for reproductive health care (e.g., birth control, cervical cancer screenings).